UnityCommunity/UnityLibrary/README.md

 git clone https://github.com/UnityCommunity/UnityLibrary.git
 ```

-or you can find useful stuff by [browsing awesome resources in the below](#resources).
+and then open the folder in unity or you can find useful stuff by [browsing awesome resources in the below](#resources).

 [:sparkles: Contribution is Welcome](#contribution)